X Corps (India)

 X Corps is a corps of the Indian Army.
-It is based in Bathinda and is a part of South Western Command.
+It is based in Bathinda and is a part of the South Western Command.

 The X (Chetak) Corps was raised at Bathinda on 1 July 1979 by Lieutenant General ML Tuli, to reduce the load of XI Corps.
 The new corps took over south Punjab and north Rajasthan.

 Organisation

 The corps has two of the army's Reorganised Army Plains Infantry Divisions (RAPIDs).